 The following rules deal only with cases where the Act.statusCode has a clear effect on the meaning of an Act class instance in a particular mood.
 Other rules or guidelines, based on similar principles, may be added in the future.

-Act class instances SHALL be interpreted taking account of the Act.statusCode and the way particular values of this attribute when combined with the Act.moodCode may alter the default or permitted [ 408730004 | procedure context ] values.
+Act class instances SHALL be interpreted taking account of the Act.statusCode and the way particular values of this attribute when combined with the Act.moodCode may alter the default or permitted [ 408730004 | procedure context |] values.

 In the case of an Act in "event" mood the defaults and constraints specified in (§ 2.2.3.2 ) and (§ 2.2.3.2 ) should be modified in accordance with statusCode as shown in Table 7.